Day 5: September 30,

 The Mound House had an underground tunnel.

-As we walked along the paths of the Mound House we saw mango trees, lime trees, & coconut trees.
-We saw a couple coconuts lying on the ground.
-We picked up the coconuts so we could take pictures, while we were holding them.
+As we walked along the paths of the Mound House, we saw mango, lime, & coconut trees.
+We saw a couple of coconuts lying on the ground.
+We picked up the coconuts so we could take pictures while we were holding them.
 We returned them to the ground where we found them when we finished taking pictures.

 A Case of Fruit From the Case Grove

-By the 1900s settlers were raising tropical fruit with some success.
-The coastal hammock, or hardwood trees west of the mounds was converted into orchards and fields.
+By the 1900s, settlers were successfully growing tropical fruit.
+The coastal hammock, or hardwood trees west of the mounds, was converted into orchards and fields.

 This was where William and Milia Case raised figs, bananas, grapefruit, mango, papayas, tomatoes, and limes.